RetroDECK/ES-DE/USERGUIDE-DEV.md

 gc
 ```

+The primary use of this file is to see which RetroArch core the system needs, which you will have to install manually from inside the RetroArch user interface.
+Also the supported file extensions can be quite useful to know.

-In addition to this, a file named systems.txt will be created in the root ROM directory which shows the mapping between the directory names and the full system names.
+In addition to this, a file named systems.txt will be created in the root of the ROMs directory which shows the mapping between the directory names and the full system names.

 For example: